How to conduct market research before launching a new cosmetic product

 - Be sure to structure the data in a way that makes it easy for the AI to process (e.g., clear questions, labeled sections).

-- Ask ChatGPT to Summarize the Datasome text
+- Ask ChatGPT to Summarize the Data

 - Use specific prompts to get a summary of your data.
 For example, if you have a set of customer survey responses, ask ChatGPT to identify common themes.

-- Sample Prompts:some text
+- Sample Prompts:

 - “Here are customer survey responses about our new cosmetic product.
 Can you identify the top three recurring concerns and preferences customers mentioned?”